gmanatwk/aspnet-core-training/Module03-Working-with-Web-APIs/Exercises/Exercise03-API-Documentation-Versioning.md

 ### Part 0: Project Setup (2 minutes)

+**IMPORTANT**: This exercise builds on your existing Products API from Exercises 1 & 2.
+- DO NOT create any BooksController files
+- DO NOT copy any code that references Books, Library, Authors, or Categories
+- You will version your existing ProductsController
+- Focus only on Products - the same domain you've been working with

 **If continuing from Exercise 2:**
 - Continue using your existing RestfulAPI project
 - Skip to Part 1